lanten111/GlobalKinetic-Assesment/README.md

 - a way to logout users, would be to delete the token from users browser but still no way to do that on server side. to let the server know that the token is invalid,
-- improvised with adding an entity with blacklisted tokens, if the token exist in that table. then user will be unauthorized.
+- improvised with adding an entity with blacklisted tokens, if the token exist in that table. then the user who attempt to send request with the token will be unauthorized.

 3. # How to Run the project

- - To run the project, build it first with ./gradlew build on unix or just gradlew build on Windows the build will run the test and grab all dependencies
+ - To run the project, build it first with `./gradlew build` on unix or just `gradlew build` on Windows the build will run the test and grab all dependencies
- - to run the project use ./gradlew bootrun or gradlew bootrun,
+ - to run the project use `./gradlew bootrun` or `gradlew bootrun`,
    - The app will start up with embedded database
    - To test, use the above endpoints
-   - Client will be Postman, to make thing easy, if you are on Intellij, there is _test-requests.http_ file with all endpoint and data ready
+   - Client will be Postman,no front end to make things easy, if you are on Intellij, there is `test-requests.http` file under `test/java/co.za.globalkimetic.Assesment` with all endpoint and data ready
  - the project will start on port 8080 unless changed on property file
- - the application context root will be `/api `unless changed
+ - the application context root will be `/api `unless changed on property file
  - full context path `localhost:8080/api/`